stonecauldron/tile-mapper/report/paper.md

 game combines music, art and code to form a coherent whole.

 This need for resources is one of the reasons why games are so costly to develop.
-Procedural content generation—the automatic creation of content-has emerged as an answer to this problem and is currently widely used, particularly in studios with few resources.
+Procedural content generation---the automatic creation of content---has emerged as an answer to this problem and is currently widely used, particularly in studios with few resources.
 For example, *No Man's Sky (2016)* is a space exploration game that uses procedural generation to generate a whole